 Restaurants all over the capital are taking place in this festival, offering special menus, discounts and events celebrating the capital’s culinary culture.
-Highlights include Veuve Cliquot Gourmet Odysseys, American Express menus, restaurant hopping tours, London’s longest lunch and Eat Film.
+Highlights include Champagne Gourmet Odysseys, American Express menus, restaurant hopping tours, Desert Island Dishes, Eat Film and more.
 For more information, visit the London Restaurant Festival website.

 UK’s largest independent film festival returns to the capital.
-Featuring over 100 movies and 150 short films screened at cinemas in the West End area.
-Venues include Vue Piccadilly Circus, Century Club and The Hospital Club.
+Featuring over 100 movies and 150 short films screened in the Piccadilly Circus area.
+Festival pass from £49-£149.
 For more information and tickets, visit the Raindance website.

 Celebrate the German beer fest in Docklands, featuring a host of beer, food and entertainment.
-(NB: this event is nothing to do with the one which was cancelled at the last-minute last year).
 Opening hours vary.
-Tickets start from £5-£10.
-Millwall Park, Manchester Road, Isle of dogs, Canary Wharf, E14 3AY.
-Nearest stations: Island Gardens or Mudchute.
+General admission starts from free to £10 (depending on day).
+Millwall Park, Manchester Road, Isle of Dogs, Canary Wharf, E14 3AY.
+Nearest station: Island Gardens or Mudchute.
 For booking, visit the London Oktoberfest website.

 Bars, restaurants and other surprising venues are celebrating London Cocktail Week with a variety of offers and events around the capital.
-To get the most out of it, buy a £10 wristband so you can enjoy cocktails at participating venues for as little as £5.
+To get the most out of it, buy a £10 digital pass so you can enjoy cocktails at over 250 venues for as little as £6.
 For more information, visit the London Cocktail Week website.